-Worldwide Leaders Sustainability
+Worldwide Leaders

-Worldwide Leaders Sustainability
+Worldwide Leaders

-The Worldwide Leaders Sustainability strategy launched in November 2013 and transitioned to become a dedicated sustainability strategy in October 2016.
+The Worldwide Leaders strategy launched in November 2013 and transitioned to become a dedicated sustainability strategy in October 2016.

-The Worldwide Leaders Sustainability strategy launched in November 2013 and transitioned to become a dedicated sustainability strategy in October 2016.
+The Worldwide Leaders strategy launched in November 2013 and transitioned to become a dedicated sustainability strategy in October 2016.
 The strategy invests in 30-60 high-quality global companies that are particularly well positioned to contribute to, and benefit from, sustainable development.

 Leaders simply means that this strategy is focused on companies with a market cap value of at least USD5 billion.